d-sonuga/myfxtracker/docs/docs/subscription.md

 * If any error goes on with the Flutterwave flow,
     * The Flutterwave modal will handle and display the error
 * Else if user cancels payment,
-    * Close the dialog
     * Remove loading icon from selected button and enable the other
 * Else if not error occurs in Flutterwave modal flow,
     * The modal will close and trigger a callback that will initiate an attempt to save the info on the backend
     * If the backend responds successfully,
-        * Close the dialog
         * Change the user's frontend status to subscribed
         * Allow the user access to all the pages
+        * Check the body of the response to see if it is says 'pending' (meaning that accounts are being redeployed)
+        * If it does,
+          * Show the user a page loading icon and a 'please wait, this might take a while' message
+          * Make follow up requests at certain intervals to see if the thing has been resolved
+          * If a follow up request returns a success 'not pending',
+            * Initiate a referesh account operation
+            * Make the necessary follow up requests for that
+          * Else, if it still returns 'pending',
+            * Repeat follow up requests until a timeout
+        * If it doesn't,
+          * Continue
     * Else if request timesout,
-        * Alert the user that the request is taking longer than expect, please wait
+        * Alert the user that the request is taking longer than expected, please wait
         * Retry the request with a higher timeout number
         * If after 3 timeouts, the request timesout, alert the user of the disconnection from the server
     * Else if user disconnects from network right after Flutterwave modal closes,